-No dairy, no eggs, and no butter is needed, but you’d never be able to tell.
+Can we lament about how good this cheesecake is?
 The texture is smooth and creamy, and the caramel topping is sweet and thick, without being overpowering.
-The chopped pecans on top give it that lovely crunch and nutty flavor.
+The chopped pecans on top give it that lovely crunch.

 Here are the ingredients you’ll need to make this caramel pecan cheesecake.
 Most of the standard ingredients (milk, sugar, and cream cheese) can all be substituted for their dairy counterparts.
 See my tips below to make the cheesecake sugar free!